-The IPGMSC is composed of various expert key executive leaders with in-depth knowledge of the strategic mitigation plan transaction, fiscal, infrastructure, and economic development of the executive branch of the Government of Puerto Rico.
-It will be chaired by The PRDOH Secretary serves as President of the IPGMSC to aid project selection, application review within program timelines to ensure prompt decision-making and fulfillment of IPGM strategies and objectives.
-The IPGMSC will be composed of Its multidisciplinary composition guarantees the council possesses the expertise required to make a final decision in the project selection process.
+The IPGMSC is composed of key executive leaders with in-depth knowledge of the strategic mitigation plan of the Government of Puerto Rico.
+The PRDOH Secretary serves as President of the IPGMSC to aid project selection, ensure prompt decision-making and fulfillment of IPGM strategies and objectives.
+Its multidisciplinary composition guarantees the council possesses the expertise required to make a final decision in the project selection process.

-In order to encourage a thorough process, the IPGMSC will be composed of members of the executive branch of the Government of Puerto Rico designated by the Governor of Puerto Rico30
+To encourage a thorough process, the IPGMSC will be composed of members of the executive branch of the Government of Puerto Rico designated by the Governor of Puerto Rico:

 - Secretary of PRDOH, as President;

 - Director of OGP, as Vice President;

 - Secretary of DDEC;

-- Executive Director of AAPP;
+- Executive Director of AAPP:

 - Executive Director of AFFAF; and,

 - Any other member designated by the Governor.